 Using life insurance to fund a buy sell agreement provides the needed liquidity to make sure the business can survive the loss of an owner.

 In addition, using permanent coverage for key person insurance or to provide employee benefits can make or break a business.

 Legacy Creation.
 Many of the high net worth clients we have worked with over the years who desire to leave a legacy use life insurance for wealth building.

 As mentioned above, the tax incentives provided under IRC 7702 uniquely position cash value life insurance as one of the greatest assets to own.

 Life Settlement.
 If you still don’t see an advantage to converting your term policy, then consider a viatical settlement.
 Life insurance statistics show that 98% of term life expires worthless.
 If you are nearing the end of your term, consider converting your policy and selling it.

 Bonus benefit.
 Another option if you don’t need the life insurance is to have your family pay for the premium once you have converted the term policy.
 It might make a great investment for your children if they help pay some or all of your premiums in order to get a death benefit one day.

 It should be pointed out that some companies offer renewable term life insurance.
 Renewable term life insurance is offered in two different flavors.

-Convertible term life insurance can be a valuable tool in anyone’s wealth building tool box.
-The advantages of term life, coupled with the ability to convert to permanent coverage, provides you with peace of mind all around.
+Convertible life insurance can be a valuable tool in anyone’s wealth building tool box.
+The advantages of term life, coupled with the ability to convert to permanent insurance, provides you with peace of mind all around.

 If you are interested in a convertible term life insurance quote from one of the top cash value life insurance companies, please give us a call today.